CIS-566-Fall-2021/hw02-raymarching-sdfs/README.md

 (I'm having some issue of apply different rotation along Z. Still trying to fix it ;o;)
 ## Implementation Details

 - Gear: I created gearSDF using box & ring at the first place.
 But it is hardly satisfying when I tried to generate infinite scene.
 It's hard to match box-shape teeth after rotation.
-Thus I switched to sinwave.
+Thus I switched to smoothblend of sinwave & ring .
 ![](gear1.png)
 ![](gear2.png)